 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualification Calculator.

-Don't forget these are just guidelines.
-We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to go over pre-qualification to determine how much you can afford.

 Homewithloan.com can walk you through the pitfalls of getting a mortgage.
 Call us at 9727982110.